 Noon, but flexible, subject to availability (additional charges may apply).
 Earliest check-in, 2pm.

-Rates include one breakfast voucher for two, which can be used at four local cafés.
+Flexible rates include one breakfast voucher for two, which can be used at five local cafés.
 Otherwise, it’s charged at HK$185 a day, for each guest.

 Guests can use the fitness centre in the Putman Hotel next door for free.